jobin-james/SAA-C02/docs/AWS Fundamentals/AWS Regions and AZs.md

 ## AWS Regions
 - AWS has regions all around the world, And each region is named. eg: `us-east-1.`
 - Each AWS Region consists of multiple, isolated, and physically separate AZ's within a geographic area
 - Most of the aws services are region-scoped.
-Eg: AMI ids are region -scoped, means AMI ids are different in different aws regions.
+Eg: EC2 is a regional service.
 - AWS now spans 76 Availability Zones within 24 geographic regions around the world, and has announced plans for nine more Availability Zones and three more AWS Regions in Indonesia, Japan, and Spain.

 [AWS Global infrastructure Documentation](https://aws.amazon.com/about-aws/global-infrastructure/)